Daniel-Ian-Robinson/Arduino_Component_Setups/README.md

 1. In the ```/Components/``` directory, create a directory and name it after your component.
 2. Within this new directory, create a ```.ino``` file containing your example code.
 Ensure this file has the same name as your new directory (excluding the file extension).
 3. Create a schematic of your component's wiring and save it as an image to your new directory.
-4. While maintaining alphabetical order, add an entry to [Components.md](https://github.com/Daniel-Ian-Robinson/Arduino_Component_Setups/blob/main/Components.md) with your component's name as the heading, a brief description of what it does, and your schematic.
-Also, embed your code at the end.
+4. While maintaining alphabetical order, add an entry to [Components.md](https://github.com/Daniel-Ian-Robinson/Arduino_Component_Setups/blob/main/Components.md) with your component's name as the heading, a brief description of what it does, your schematic, and your embedded code.
 5. Finally, while maintaining alphabetical order, add a hyperlink at the top of [Components.md](https://github.com/Daniel-Ian-Robinson/Arduino_Component_Setups/blob/main/Components.md) that jumps to your component's section.